BarryNorton/pronouns/README.md

 # Pronouns in English-language fiction
-This project uses the ['Syntactic Ngrams' corpus](https://docs.google.com/document/d/14PWeoTkrnKk9H8_7CfVbdvuoFZ7jYivNTkBX2Hj7qLw/), based on the Google Books corpus and containing parse fragments with [Penn-Treebank part-of-speech (POS) tags](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html), to discover and validate the pronouns contained and tagged therein and to compare the frequency results between the general English corpus and the partition for fiction.
+This project uses the ['Syntactic Ngrams' corpus](https://docs.google.com/document/d/14PWeoTkrnKk9H8_7CfVbdvuoFZ7jYivNTkBX2Hj7qLw/), based on the Google Books corpus and containing parse fragments with [Penn-Treebank part-of-speech (POS) tags](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html), to discover and validate the reflexive pronouns contained and tagged therein and to compare the frequency results between the general English corpus and the partition for fiction.

 ***

 ## Results

-Based on projections over the respective Syntactic-Ngrams verbargs files, and filtering with a regex (r'sel\[fvl\]'), the following candidate lists of pronouns (PRP) as direct objects (dobj) are obtained and ranked by frequency (see [Methodology](#methodology) for more details, and [Appendix A](#appendixA) for the full listings):
+Based on projections over the respective Syntactic-Ngrams verbargs files, and filtering with a regex (r'sel\[fvl\]') to approximate reflexivity, the following candidate lists of pronouns (PRP) as direct objects (dobj) are obtained and ranked by frequency, truncated to include the gender-neutral singular reflexive pronoun 'themself' (see [Methodology](#methodology) for more details, and [Appendix A](#appendixA) for the full listings):

 | **English**      | **English Fiction** |